gbarbon/clear/clear_analyser/README.md

 `.autx` file to be used with the CLEAR visualizer.

-**NOTE:** *in order to generate the Counterexample LTS the CLEAR analyser exploits a feature of the CADP toolbox that is not yet publicly available, but will be released in a future CADP release.
-Anyway the neighbourhood detection and the visualisation can anyway be performed, since the necessary files are all available in each example directory.*
+**NOTE:** *in order to generate the Counterexample LTS the CLEAR analyser exploits some private features of the CADP toolbox, which will be made publicly available in a future CADP release.*

 License
 =======